HindujaB/siddhi-io-prometheus-original/README.md

 * Send your contributions as pull requests to the <a target="_blank"https://github.com/HindujaB/siddhi-io-prometheus">master branch</a>.

+## Running Integration tests in docker containers(Optional)
+* The prometheus sink can be tested with the docker base integration test framework.
+The test framework initialize a docker container with required configuration before execute the test suit.
+    To start integration tests,
+    1. Install and run docker
+    2. To run the integration tests,
+        - navigate to the siddhi-io-prometheus/ directory and issue the following commands. mvn verify -P local-prometheus
+        (Prometheus target configurations can be modified at the directory siddhi-io-prometheus/component/src/test/resources/prometheus/prometheus.yml)
 ## Contact us
  * Post your questions with the <a target="_blank" href="http://stackoverflow.com/search?q=siddhi">"Siddhi"</a> tag in <a target="_blank" href="http://stackoverflow.com/search?q=siddhi">Stackoverflow</a>.